 Some dental offices offer coupons or promotions to help patients save on the cost of teeth whitening.

-In addition to at-home whitening kits, many other whitening products are available, including toothpaste, mouthwash, strips, gels, and pens.
+In addition to at-home whitening kits, many other whitening products are available, including:

 While at-home whitening products usually cost less than in-office whitening, professional whitening is more effective at brightening the teeth.

-At-home whitening techniques like oil pulling, whitening strips, whitening toothpaste, and charcoal-based cleaners remove surface stains and make the teeth appear white.
+At-home whitening techniques remove surface stains and make the teeth appear white.
 Still, they don't bleach your teeth like professional teeth whitening or last as long.

 Only through professional teeth whitening, which uses professional-grade hydrogen peroxide, can deep stains within the teeth be penetrated and removed.

-However, patients with sensitive teeth or gums may prefer at-home whitening because they contain a lower concentration of harsh chemicals and are less likely to cause sensitivity.
+However, patients with sensitive teeth or gums may prefer at-home whitening.
+This may be because they contain a lower concentration of harsh chemicals and are less likely to cause sensitivity.